vickygr89/news-documentation/Documentation/Examples/Configuration/Index.rst

 .. tip::

-   Take a break from time to time.
+   Take a break from time to time!

 Admonitions should be used to warn the users about potential pitfalls, attract their attention to important elements